 THE NOBEL PRIZE.

-The Nobel Prize for Chemistry this year is awarded to three great chemists – Jean-Pierre Sauvage(University of Strasbourg, France), Sir J. Fraser Stoddart(Northwestern University, USA), and Bernard L. Feringa (the University of Groningen, the Netherlands)”for the design and synthesis of molecular machines”.They have developed the world’s smallest machines – molecules with controllable movements!
+The Nobel Prize for Chemistry this year is awarded to three great chemists.
+They are Jean-Pierre Sauvage (University of Strasbourg, France), Sir J. Fraser Stoddart (Northwestern University, USA), and Bernard L. Feringa (the University of Groningen, the Netherlands) for “the design and synthesis of molecular machines“.
+They developed the world’s smallest machines – molecules with controllable movements!
 These can perform tasks when energy is added to them.
-These new developments will sure lead to new inventions and result in many technological advancements.
-Let us thank all the scientists and inventors who help make our lives better by harnessing the magic hidden within atoms!
+These new developments are bound to lead to many technological advancements.
+Let us thank all the inventors who help make our lives better by harnessing the magic hidden within atoms!

-Let us now proceed further with our discussion on the atoms.
+This post is an extension to our discussion on the atoms previously.
 In the 19th century, this infinitesimal part of the matter was revealing its secrets like never before!
 Scientists were going deeper to find the world within this tiny space.
 The discoveries were mind-boggling and the complexity of the structure of an atom was beyond imagination!
 Efforts to correlate the atomic structure with the classification of various elements also gained momentum.
-With the advent of the concepts of four quantum numbers and subshells, new questions were raised.
-How do electrons fill in these orbits?
-Is it a random event or is there a sequence/pattern to it?
-Along came many theories, four of which became the basis of our understanding of the periodic table today.
-These 4 theories were as follows –

-A] Pauli’s exclusion principle.
+Pauli’s exclusion principle

-“No two electrons can have the same set of four quantum numbers in an atom.”
+No two electrons can have the same set of quantum numbers in an atom.

-e.g. In a helium atom, there are two electrons in 1s shell.For both electrons , n=1,= 0 and m=0.
+e.g. In a helium atom, there are two electrons in the 1s orbital.
+For both the electrons , n=1,ℓ = 0 and m=0.
 But one of them has s= +1/2 (spin up – ↑ ) and the other, s= -1/2(spin down – ↓) .

-‘Afbau’is a German noun that means ‘construction’ or ‘building-up‘.
-This principle is not named after any scientist.It was formulated by Niels Bohr and Wolfgang Pauli.
-It explains how the electrons fill up in various shells and subshells.
+‘Afbau’ is a German noun that means ‘construction‘ or ‘building-up‘.
+This principle is not named after any scientist.
+It was formulated by Niels Bohr and Wolfgang Pauli.
+It explains how the electrons fill up in various shells and sub-shells.
 It states that,

 In an atom, the electrons fill the orbitals of lower energy first, and only then the subsequent higher energy orbitals are filled.

-C] Madelung (n+ℓ) energy ordering rule.
+The Madelung (n+ℓ) energy ordering rule

-In 1931, Erwin Madelung, a german physicist, proposed an empirical rule for filling the orbitals with electrons.
+In 1931, Erwin Madelung, a German physicist, proposed an empirical rule for filling the orbitals with electrons.
 According to this rule,

-‘The orbital with minimum (n+ℓ) value gets filled first by electrons’.
+The orbital with minimum (n+ℓ) value gets filled first by electrons.

 e.g. Let us consider 4s and 3d orbitals.

-For 4s , (n+ℓ) = 4+0 = 4 (as ℓ = 0 for a s- orbital – as it has spherical shape)
+For 4s, (n+ℓ) = 4+0 = 4 (as ℓ = 0 for a s- orbital – as it has spherical shape)

-For 3d , (n+ℓ) = 3+2 = 5 (as ℓ = 2 for d-orbital).
+For 3d, (n+ℓ) = 3+2 = 5 (as ℓ = 2 for d-orbital).

-Thus, the 4s orbital will be filled first by electrons.Thus, the order of filling of electrons in orbitals is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d .
+Thus, the 4s orbital will be filled first by electrons.
+Therefore, the order of filling the electrons in orbitals is 1s 2s 2p 3s 3p 4s 3d 4p 5s 4d 5p 6s 4f 5d 6p 7s 5f 6d.
+This can be represented in two ways as follows-

-D] Hund’s rule of multiplicity.
+Hund’s rule of maximum multiplicity

-Suppose there are two electrons of equal energies and we have two or more orbitals of the same energies (degenerate orbitals) too.
-In this case, will the two electrons pair up in a single orbital or occupy different orbitals?
-One can think of it in terms of two benches in a garden.
-If two unknown people want to sit on those benches, will they both sit on the same bench or occupy different benches?
+One can think of an analogy here.
+Consider two benches in a garden.
+If two people want to sit on those benches, will they sit on the same or different bench?
 Hund’s rule of multiplicity explains this phenomenon.
 It states that,

 The electrons do not pair up in degenerate orbitals until each orbital is first singly filled with parallel spin.